Santo Domingo Church (Quezon City): Fifth church (1868–1941)

 The church incurred damage over time and was repaired.
 In 1887, the vault and the rose windows of batikuling were restored.
 The main altar was almost totally renovated, and the columns repaired.
 The roof of the bell towers was renovated to assume a crown-like form.

-In 1941, the Gothic church of Santo Domingo in Intramuros was destroyed at the advent of the Second World War.
-On December 27, 1941 the church and the Dominican monastery beside it were hit by Japanese bombs.
+On December 27, 1941, this incarnation of the church, as well as the monastery beside it, was destroyed at the advent of the Second World War.
 This was the first church to be ruined during the Pacific War.
 The friars, archives, the image of Our Lady of the Holy Rosary of La Naval and other movable property like ivory statues, gala vestments of the Virgin; jewelry, and sacred vessels were the only survivors of the war.
 The image was transferred to Santísimo Rosario Church at the University of Santo Tomás (UST) in España, Manila.
-The ruins was subsequently demolished, and the church transferred.
+The ruins were subsequently demolished.
 The site is now a financial hub with occupants including Bank of the Philippine Islands, with a historical marker reminding visitors of what used to stand on the site.

-Current building (1954)
+Sixth and current church (1954–present)

 After the Second World War, the Dominicans constructed the sixth church in a new location.
 They built it on a portion of land they had purchased in Quezon City.
-The Dominicans commissioned José Ma.
-Zaragoza to design the building while he was still a student of architecture at UST.
+The Dominicans commissioned José María Zaragoza to design the building while he was still a student of architecture at the University of Santo Tomas.
+Construction began in 1952 and was inaugurated on October 12, 1954.
+During the first few days of the new church, three boys playing on the grounds of the church were seen and recruited them by then Prior of the church, Fr.
+Pedro Tejeron, O.P.
+They were 13-year-old Augustus C.A.
+Feria, his brother 11-year-old Victory A. Feria and their nephew, 11-year-old Vicente F. Sison.
+On another note, Edilberto P. Feria and his brother, Reynaldo P. Feria joined the first Tiple of the Santo Domingo Church.

+The icon of Our Lady of La Naval, previously enshrined at the University of Santo Tomas after the original Intramuros church was destroyed, was brought to the new church in 1957 in a procession.

+On February 23, 1972, the church was established as a parish church.

+The Dominicans endorsed the designation of the church as a National Culture Treasure to the National Museum of the Philippines in 2011.
+It has been listed as such following the signing of a museum declaration on October 4, 2012, during the enthronement rites of the image of Our Lady of the Most Holy Rosary — La Naval de Manila. and unveiling of the official marker on December 8, 2012.
+The declaration is the highest distinction the government can confer on a cultural property.
+The declaration follows Republic Act No. 4846, otherwise known as the Cultural Properties Preservation and Protection Act.
+It is the first national cultural treasure listed in Quezon City.